top of page

 Put LMCooNCat at the top of your list!!

-Our kittens grow up with excellent socialization — they’re used to household noises like vacuums and blow-dryers, learn gentle manners around dogs, and spend hours each day being held, brushed, and played with.
+Our Maine Coon kittens grow up with excellent socialization — they’re used to household noises like vacuums and blow-dryers, learn gentle manners around dogs, and spend hours each day being held, brushed, and played with.

 We focus on matching each kitten to your family’s rhythm and personality, not by gender labels, so you can meet the one who naturally fits your world.